silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/05_Extending/How_Tos/01_Publish_a_Module.md

+---
 title: How to Publish a SilverStripe module
+summary: Have you created some work you think others can use?
+Turn it into a module and share it.
+icon: rocket
+---
 # How to Publish a SilverStripe module.

 If you wish to submit your module to our public directory, you take responsibility for a certain level of code quality,